 3. What is resisting arrest?

-A person resists arrest if he or she knowingly prevents or attempts to prevent a peace officer, acting under color of his or her official authority from making an arrest by:
+You resist arrest if you knowingly prevent or attempt to prevent a peace officer, acting under color of their official authority from making an arrest by:

 - using physical force or violence against the officer; or